sukuhomie/Bouncy-Ball/README.md

 it make looks like it doesnt take alot of time to make but i didnt know none about unity before starting to make this so the time is accurate

+LAST CHANGE:

+whats different than the flappy bird tutorial that is linked on the docs: the background particles, everything audio related, the animations, the sprites, SCALING DIFFICULTY (thats the main one), pause menu, main menu and prob some other stuff